vishaltak/gitlab-development-kit/doc/howto/pry.md

 [Pry](https://pryrepl.org/) allows you to set breakpoints in Ruby code for interactive debugging.
 Just drop in the magic word `binding.pry` into your code.

-When running tests Pry's interactive debugging prompt appears in the terminal window where you start your test command (`rake`, `rspec` etc.).
+When running tests, Pry's interactive debugging prompt appears in the terminal window where you start your test command (`rake`, `rspec` etc.).

-If you want to get a debugging prompt while browsing on your local development server (localhost:3000), you need to run your Rails web server via Thin because Puma/Unicorn is not compatible with Pry.
+If you want to get a debugging prompt while browsing on your local development server (localhost:3000), you should use `binding.remote_pry` instead.

+You can then connect to this session by running `pry-remote` in your terminal.

+## Using Thin

+An alternative to `binding.remote_pry` is to run your Rails web server via Thin.
 Start by kicking off the normal GDK processes via `gdk start`.
 Then open a new terminal session and run:

 ```shell
 gdk thin
 ```

-This kills the Puma/Unicorn server and start a Thin server in its place.
+This kills the Puma/Unicorn server and starts a Thin server in its place.
 Once the `binding.pry` breakpoint has been reached, Pry prompts appear in the window that runs `gdk thin`.